 Whitening products from the store can be effective.
 But they do not have the whitening power of professional teeth whitening.
 One of the major drawbacks of whitening toothpaste is that the results don’t usually last.
 They also don’t whiten teeth more than a shade or so, and some patients report sensitivity after using them.

 At The Fort Collins Dentist, our teeth whitening can whiten your teeth up to eight shades, leaving you with a brilliant white smile.
-People from North Laramie, Cheyenne, Greeley, and South Berthoud come to our office for whitening and other cosmetic dentistry services.
+People from Loveland, Timnath, Wellington, and Windsor come to our office for whitening and other cosmetic dentistry services.
 Contact us today!